nerudaj/dsh/Libraries/LevelD/LevelD.md

 NPCs block is for storing spawn positions of non-players in level.

-Parsing is identical to parsing of PLAS block, just the Block ID is set to 'NPCS'.
+Parsing is identical to parsing of PLRS block, just the Block ID is set to 'NPCS'.

 ## ITEM block

 Item block is for storing spawn positions of items in level.

-Parsing is identical to parsing of PLAS and NPCS block, just the Block ID is set to 'ITEM'.
+Parsing is identical to parsing of PLRS and NPCS block, just the Block ID is set to 'ITEM'.